convergencelabs/convergence-server-container/README.md

 </div>

 # Convergence Server Container
+The Convergence Server provide the core services of the Convergence Realtime Collaboration Framework.
+Convergence enables developers to rapidly integrate realtime collaboration directly into their applications.

 This repository contains the [OCI](https://www.opencontainers.org/) container build for the Convergence Server.
 It makes use of the Convergence Server Universal distribution that is published to [Maven Central](https://repo1.maven.org/maven2/com/convergencelabs/convergence-server-universal/).

 ## Convergence Admin User